sangam14/thisisabdus.github.io/pages/about.md

     layout: page
     title: About Me
     permalink: /about/
+    excerpt: About Abdus - A web developer based in India ... loves coding and building things in React and NodeJS ... @thisisAbdus
 ---

 Hello!
 I am Abdus, a developer living in India.
 And I am glad that you're interested in reading about me 😃